 ☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a schedule of compliance to meet final effluent limits for Ammonia as N and E. coli.
-A four (4) year schedule of compliance will allow adequate time for the facility to determine how to consistently meet final effluent limits for E. coli and Ammonia and implement any changes necessary to come into compliance with the final effluent limits.
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia and E. coli.
+The facility shall attain compliance with final effluent limitations as soon as reasonably achievable or no later than two (2) years of the effective date of this permit.
+The two (2) year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet effluent limits for E. coli.
+The existing extended aeration facility employs technology capable of meeting the proposed final effluent limitations for Ammonia, but discharge monitoring reports indicate the facility has not always been in compliance with the proposed limitations.
+Therefore this permit includes a schedule of compliance to make sufficient operational changes so that consistent compliance with final effluent limitations for Ammonia is attained.